 - You won't get random checks dropping on your doormat from insurance companies.

-There’s no ‘secret plan’ out there you don’t know about where insurance companies are sending people checks for doing nothing.
+There's no ‘secret plan' out there you don't know about where insurance companies are sending people checks for no reason.

 So what is Insurance Return Checks exactly?

-Insurance Return Checks is nothing more than Robert Baillieul ‘s very clever sales pitch designed specifically to get you to sign up to his Passive Monthly Income newsletter which gives tips on investing in dividend stocks.
+Insurance Return Checks is nothing more than Robert Baillieul's very clever sales pitch designed specifically to sign you up to his Passive Monthly Income newsletter which gives tips on investing in dividend stocks.

-You basically get recommendations on the best companies to invest in to get the best return, a private members-only website and email alerts telling you when you should buy and sell.
+You basically get recommendations on the best companies to invest in for the best returns, a private members-only website and email alerts telling you when to buy and sell.

 But before you rush ahead and sign up, these newsletter don't come cheap:

-Click the ‘Order Now’ button and you’ll be asked to pay $49 for a trial 6-month subscription and unless you cancel, your account will be billed for another $297 before the 6 months is up and from there you’ll be charged $594 per year.
+Click the ‘Order Now' button and you'll be asked to pay $49 for a 6-month trial subscription and unless you cancel, your account will be billed another $297 before the 6 months is up and from there you'll be charged $594 per year.

-You’re also going to need to invest a heck of a lot of money to get anywhere close to the kind of returns they promised you in the promo video and even that’s not guaranteed.
+You're also going to need to invest a heck of a lot of money to get anywhere close to the kinds of returns they promised in the video and even then it's not guaranteed.

 Is Insurance Return Checks A Scam?

-If they just came out and said, “Look, if you’re interested we’ve got this monthly newsletter that can help you make money from the stock market.“ and told you about the risk involved then I’d have no problem with these guys but the fact they deliberately mislead people with fake ass advertising just pees me off big time.
+If they just came out and said, “Look, if you're interested we've got this monthly newsletter that can help you make money from the stock market.“ then I'd have no problem, but the fact they deliberately mislead people with fake ass advertising just pisses me off big time.

 Lombardi have just a 1.5 out of 5 star rating on OpportunityChecker.com:

-They’re not doing much better on the Better Business Bureau either:
+They're not doing much better with the Better Business Bureau either:

 You know what?

-Even if I were to start investing in the stock market then these are the last guys I would take financial advice from…
+Even if I were to start investing in the stock market then these would be the last guys I take financial advice from…

-If they’re not even honest enough to be transparent with you on the sales page, to honour subscription cancellation requests then what reason do you have to believe they’ll tell you the truth after you’ve handed them your hard-earned cash?
+If they're not even honest enough to be transparent with you on the sales page or to honour subscription cancellation requests then what reason do you have to believe they'll tell you the truth after you've handed them your hard-earned cash?

 You Don't Have To Gamble To Make Money

-One thing they are honest about though is that following their advice and investing your money does not guarantee you a return.
-Lombardi’s legal disclaimer makes it clear that there’s always a risk involved.
+One thing they are honest about though is following their advice and investing your money does not guarantee a return.
+Lombardi's legal disclaimer makes it clear that there's always a risk involved.

-Even with the best advice, you always have to invest your money with extreme caution and never invest more than you’re ready to lose.
+Even with the best advice, you should always invest your money with extreme caution and never more than you're ready to lose.

-Here’s a great video on the pros and cons of investing, including some of the real risks involved:
+Here's a great video on the pros and cons of investing and some of the risks involved:

 However you try and dress it up, investing is always going to be a gamble and while I might dabble here and there, I would never base my whole financial future on the unpredictability of the stock market.
 It's just too risky for me.

-With 4 billion people on the planet searching the net every day, affiliate marketing is a massive 6.8 million dollar industry and growing year on year.
+With 4 billion people surfing the net every day, affiliate marketing is a massive 6.8 million dollar industry and growing year on year.

-In my opinion, investing $49.00 per month into the Wealthy Affiliate training and community platform to learn how to build an online passive income for yourself is a much better option than paying out for overpriced newsletters and gambling on the stock market any day.
+Compared to paying out for overpriced newsletters and gambling on the stock market, investing $49.00 per month into the Wealthy Affiliate training to learn how to build an online passive income for yourself is the smarter option any day.

-I’ve written a complete hands-on review of Wealthy Affiliate you might want to check out to see exactly how they help me earn $7,000+ per month online.
+I’ve written a SUPER in-depth review of Wealthy Affiliate where I outline exactly how they help me earn $7,000+ per month online.

 Questions Or Thoughts Of Your Own?